 1) The Intent

 When you initiate a transaction, your wallet interface (your hot wallet app, or Ledger Live if you’re using a Nano) crafts what is known as an intent.
 The intent is a communication between the dApp you’re using and your wallet, and it contains the details of the agreement for you to verify.
 It is basically an electronic proposal.

 Where you’re using an online wallet, you’ll see the intent displayed on the wallet interface, and you’ll agree to sign using that same interface.
 But with a Ledger, there is an extra step, because your keys, which you need to verify the transaction, are being stored offline.

 This is where Ledger’s unique two-part system comes in.
-As you’ll remember from the set up process, the Ledger Live app is designed to communicate with our Nano, and this comes to the fore during transactions.
-The Ledger Live app communicates the intent (via bluetooth or physical connection) to your offline device.
+As you’ll remember from the setup process, the Ledger Live app is designed to communicate with our Ledger device, and this comes to the fore during transactions.
+The Ledger Live app communicates the intent (via Bluetooth or physical connection) to your offline device.
 You’ll see the details of what you’re signing on the Nano’s Trusted Display.
 Using your private key, you can then cryptographically sign it within the device.